ryancdickson/www.ccadb.org/cas/incident-report.md

 ### Report Templates

-The templates below describe the expected contents of an Incident Report.
-When creating one of these reports, the latest version of this guidance MUST be relied upon.
+The following templates describe the expected contents of Incident Reports.
+All reports MUST adhere to the latest version of these guidelines.
 - [Preliminary Incident Report Template](#preliminary-incident-report)
 - [Full Incident Report Template](#full-incident-report)
 - [Report Closure Template](#closure-report)

-If submitted by the CA Owner corresponding with the report, all fields included in the relevant template MUST be completed.
-Fields that are not applicable MUST be included in the report and identified as 'N/A'.
+CA Owners submitting reports MUST complete all applicable fields in the relevant template.
+Fields that are not applicable MUST still be included and marked 'N/A'.

-Learn more about expected report content and a description of the fields included in the templates below [here](#incident-report-field-definitions-and-expectations).
+Learn more about expected report content and a description of the fields included in the templates [below](#incident-report-field-definitions-and-expectations).

 #### Preliminary Incident Report